godotengine/godot-docs/classes/class_httpclient.rst

 - :ref:`Error<enum_@GlobalScope_Error>` **connect_to_host** **(** :ref:`String<class_String>` host, :ref:`int<class_int>` port=-1, :ref:`bool<class_bool>` use_ssl=false, :ref:`bool<class_bool>` verify_host=true **)**

-Connect to a host.
+Connects to a host.
 This needs to be done before any requests are sent.

 The host should not have http:// prepended but will strip the protocol identifier if provided.